35 Signs You Were a Travel Agent in the 1980s

 Be sure to write in all your city codes!

 Cue scene from just about any 80’s rom-com: frantic male lead is tearing through the airport, leaping over suitcases and luggage carts to reveal his true feelings to his lady friend.
-If you find yourself in this predicament in 2018, you’ll have to send a text.
+If you find yourself in this predicament today, you’ll have to send a text.

 Because of those lax security rules, family members often met your client right as they walked off a flight with a big “Welcome Home!” sign.